 If it’s Christmas cheer you’re after, look no further!
 Vienna has all the twinkles and lights you could wish for.
 Advent Markets are an age-old tradition they date back to the Middle Ages.
 Not sure what to get your loved ones?
 We’re sure you’ll find something as there are over 20 official Christmas markets.
 They sell all sorts of seasonal gifs and traditional Viennese treats.
 You can even choose the location…The City Hall, Belvedere Palace and Christmas Village Maria-Theresien Platz.
 Austria and Vienna are home to some of the best Christmas markets in Europe.

-The Sinterklaas Procession is a delightful Dutch tradition.
+The Sinterklaas Procession is a delightful Dutch tradition that takes place at the end of November.
 Sinterklaas (the very Dutch version of Santa Claus) arrives in Amsterdam in style.
 He has no less than 600 Pieten (mischievous assistants) with him.
 And he brings plenty of pepernoten (small spiced biscuits).
 Sinterklaas sails down the Amstel River along its canals to the Scheepvaartmuseum.
 There, he is greeted by the Mayor no less!
 The parade then continues on foot through the city.
 You can enjoy a children’s musical programme at the Dam Square.
 The day out ends at the Leidseplein.
 Here, Sinterklaas delivers a message from the balcony of the Stadsschouwburg.
 All in all, a beautiful look into the Dutch festive traditions.

 Hogmanay in Edinburgh is a world-famous New Year’s festival.
 It’s three full days of fun!
 There are loads of bands and events hosted by artists from around the globe.
 You can enjoy street parties, fireworks and concerts with partygoers from around the world.
 What a way to bring in the new year!

-What an awesome lineup?!
+What an awesome lineup, right?!
 We’ve brought you all the popular European events!
 And it’s easy because Europe always delivers when it comes to big and exciting.
-Here’s to giving in to that niggling FOMO and joining in on the fun!
+Here’s to giving in to that niggling FOMO and joining in on the fun in 2021!